Tide Lines: History

 The band's first studio album Dreams We Never Lost was released in June 2017 following the release of their first single Far Side Of The World some months earlier.
 The album is a mix of English and Gaelic songs as well as the Piob Mhor Pipe set.
 Two further singles Fortunes of the Fearless and The Young and The Restless were also released as singles from this album.

 In October 2018 the band released a six track EP entitled Lets Make Tonight.
 Two singles, Heroes and Running at the Dark were released prior to the EP.
 Heroes won Video of the Year at the 2018 Na Trad Awards.
 The EP also contained a live version of Far Side of the World recorded at the HebCelt Music Festival in 2018.
 In November, the band sold out the Scottish music venue Barrowlands in Glasgow.

 Their second album, Eye of the Storm, was released in May 2020 and debuted at #12 in the Official UK Album Charts.
 Eye of the Storm also topped both the Scottish and independent album charts on the week of its release.

 In December 2020, the band issued a small scale release through their own website called the Lockdown Mix Tape consisting of three cover songs and the song This Christmas Time which was re-released as a single in 2022 as a duet with musician NatiDreddd.
+They performed the song "My Way Back Home", written by Christopher Lennertz and Philip White, which was included on the soundtrack album of the Netflix film The Loud House Movie (2021).

 Rivers in the Light was released in July 2022 as new material from the planned third studio album, again self-produced and recorded at the group's own studio.
 Written in the Scars was released in September 2022.

 In March 2023, the band released their third studio album An Ocean Full of Islands and announced a tour of the United Kingdom and Ireland.

+Their fourth studio album Glasgow Love Story was released on the 25th of April 2025, and followed up with a tour later in 2025 to venues in Scotland and England, with Rose Betts as a supporting act.